-A Harry Potter shop has opened in Manchester’s Arndale Centre and is donating all its profits to a wonderful charity.
+There’s a Harry Potter shop in Manchester’s Arndale Centre and is donates all its profits to a wonderful charity.

 Hoot, the not-for-profit Harry Potter themed gift shop has opened in The Arndale’s Shopmobility store, boasting a plethora of Harry Potter merchandise including replica wands, collectors edition brooms and even Rowena Ravenclaw’s lost diadem.